Retirement abroad requires careful planning. Here are some important steps to take before you go:

 Prepare for Emergencies

-We recommend you enroll in our Smart Traveler Enrollment Program to receive important information from the Department of State, including the location of the nearest embassy and consulate and safety conditions in your destination country.
-This will help you make informed decisions about your travel plans and safety and security when living overseas.
+- Enroll in our Smart Traveler Enrollment Program to receive important information from the Department of State, including the location of the nearest embassy and consulate and safety conditions in your destination country.